Forest Plan Revision

 Written feedback should be addressed to: Land Management Plan Revision, U.S. Forest Service, Ecosystem Planning Staff, 1323 Club Drive, Vallejo, CA 94592

 To officially start the formal NEPA process, a Notice of Intent to prepare an environmental impact statement will be published that briefly describes the purpose of and need for action and the proposed action to revise these forest plans.
 A scoping letter describing the proposed action in more detail will be sent from each forest requesting comments from all interested parties.
-A scoping period will be held to receive your scoping comments, which will help us refine the proposed action, identify preliminary issues, and develop alternatives to the proposed action and affected persons.
+A scoping period will be held to receive your scoping comments, which will help us refine the proposed action, identify preliminary issues, and develop alternatives to the proposed action.

 The bio-regional assessment for the Sierrra Nevada and the final assessment for the Sequoia National Forest have been released and can be viewed here and on the Pacific Southwest Region's planning webpage.